Niloufar-Md/Sudoku/README.md

 # Sudoku Game👾

-## About game:
+## About the game:
 This game is a classic Sudoku puzzle with three levels of difficulty:
--Easy mode-
+-Easy mode
--normal mode-
+-normal mode
--hard mode-
+-hard mode

 Each level varies based on the number of mistakes you can make before the game ends.
 As you progress from Easy to Hard, the game becomes more challenging by reducing the number of mistakes allowed.
 Once you hit the mistake limit, it’s Game Over!